- About NALA

-Applications accepted for the Certified Paralegal examination are accepted on the basis of proof of meeting the eligibility requirements as enumerated on the application form and in the candidate information and submission of the required fee.
+Applications accepted for the Certified Paralegal examination are accepted based on proof of meeting the eligibility requirements as enumerated on the application form and in the candidate information and submission of the required fee.
 If an applicant is unable to provide proof of meeting any of the requirements, the applicant is encouraged to contact NALA Headquarters.
 The procedures for approving applications allow the following:

 - Applicants may combine hours of course work from more than one institution.

 If an application is not accepted, the candidate may, within 30 days of the date of denial of application, appeal the decision of the Certifying Board under the following circumstances:

 - It is not possible to provide a transcript of completed course work because the school no longer exists.

 - If qualifying under categories which require experience, the application may be considered if the experience requirement is not fully met, and the paralegal is able to submit proof of the need for certification for employment or advancement in employment.

 - An application for the Certified Paralegal examination was submitted and previously accepted but has expired, provided the candidate meets the current eligibility requirements.